hassannihal/ImpactNet/ReadMe.md

 # ImpactNet

-ImpactNet is a cutting-edge analytics platform that transforms publicly available Indian government data into actionable insights.
+ImpactNet is a proof of concept analytics platform that transforms publicly available Indian government data into actionable insights.
 Designed to streamline the decision-making process for Corporate Social Responsibility (CSR) initiatives, this system leverages advanced data visualization tools and an intuitive chatbot interface, empowering users to explore and interact with complex datasets efficiently.

 ## Contents
 1. **Problem Description**